butter-robotics/Butter.MAS.AnimatorWiki/docs/overview.md

 # Cover

-This documentation will cover basic usage of Blender features, with detailed cover of the Butter MAS Animator extension.
+This documentation will cover in depth the Butter MAS Animator extension.
+In addition we will cover basic usage of Blender features.
+We recommend following the [official Blender documentation](https://docs.blender.org/manual/en/latest/) along side this documentation for in depth understanding of Blender if you are not already familiar with it.
+We will link to the relevant Blender documentation in each section of  this documentation.